 Dried paint on a car window won’t easily come off with just a rag soaked with water or even any regular paint remover.

-It will require using a couple of specific tools and cleaning products to remove paint from windshield and windows effectively and without causing damage.
+It will require using a couple of specific tools and cleaning products to clean windshields and windows effectively and without causing damage.
 You can find them in the list below:

 - Water-Based Liquid Detergent